kubecd/kubecd/docs/design.md

 [go templates](https://github.com/kubernetes/helm/blob/master/docs/charts.md#templates-and-values)
 on top of Kubernetes YAML resource files.
 Using templates with a whitespace-sensitive format like YAML can be tricky, and something we should not burden every developer to have to deal with.
-(A notable tool to keep an eye on in this space is [ksonnet](https://github.com/ksonnet/ksonnet).)

 Helm's general solution to this is to offer "values" that the user can customize, through an arbitrary YAML schema defined in each chart's